boburda/backoff-xhr/README.md

 * Hooks to easily check for request authorization
 * Flexible, extensible architecture with minimal assumptions about use cases
 * Small library size and only a single dependency
+* Browser and server support using the same HTTP request client

 Dauntless assumes very little about what your request looks like or how you want to interact with it, preferring to give you the control of your requests.